CarlosDebtBurner/RedeemingProtocol/whitepaper_draft.md

 Title: "The Redeeming Sovereign Model"
 subtitle: "A Sovereign Digital Currency for Economic Restoration and Human Dignity"
-author: Carlos J. Pérez
+author: Carlos J. Pérez Loeza
 date: June 2025
 version: 1.0

 “To redeem a broken economy, we must first redeem the purpose of money itself.”
-— Carlos Javier Pérez
+— Carlos Javier Pérez Loeza

 1. Introduction